-- 288. Represented employees shall be on paid status when assigned to attend required educational programs scheduled during normal working hours. - The City will provide all employees with handcuffs, flashlight, a plain clothes badge holder that hangs from neck chain, an official identification card, any necessary keys and any other equipment the department deems necessary within one week of the employee's start date.
+- 281. Represented employees shall be on paid status when assigned to attend required educational programs scheduled during normal working hours. - The City will provide all employees with handcuffs, flashlight, a plain clothes badge holder that hangs from neck chain, an official identification card, any necessary keys and any other equipment the department deems necessary within one week of the employee's start date.
 Further, the department shall provide bullet proof vests that have ballistic integrity to employees in assignments designated by the Department.
-Further, armed employees shall receive 150 rounds per quarter at the range for purposes of practice and qualifying.
+Further, armed employees shall receive a sufficient amount of ammunition (minimally, 250 rounds) per quarter at the range for purposes of practice and qualifying.